na-g/relayctl/README.md

 ### Running it without installing it

-If you want to just run the script you can do that too: run `sudo pigpiod` to start pigpio, then just run relayctl via `python3 relayctl.py [your_config_file]`.
-This is great for testing, but you probably want to run it as a service.
+If you want to just run the script you can do that too: run `sudo pigpiod` to start [pigpiod](https://github.com/joan2937/pigpio), then just run relayctl via `python3 relayctl.py [your_config_file]`.
+This is great for testing, but you probably want to run it as a service like the `Makefile` creates for you.

 ###The relayctl user
 The relayctl service is configured to use its own unprivileged account.